Skip to main content

 Response (200)

-The response body is the full export JSON payload.
+The response body is always the plain export JSON (decrypted server-side if the stored payload was encrypted).
 Headers:

 Error responses